blackbaud/skyux1/js/sky/src/grids/docs/demo.md

             - `width_sm` &mdash; *(Optional.)* Sets the column width for screen sizes from 768px to 991px.
             - `width_md` &mdash; *(Optional.)* Sets the column width for screen sizes from 992px to 1199px.
             - `width_lg` &mdash; *(Optional.)* Sets the column width for screen sizes greater than 1199px.
         - `data` &mdash; An array of objects that represents the rows in the grid.
-Each row should have properties that correspond to the `columns` and `jsonmap` properties.
+Each row should have properties that correspond to the `jsonmap` properties within the `columns` property.
         - `fixedToolbar` &mdash; *(Optional.)* Indicates whether to prevent the toolbar and grid headers from scrolling with the window.
 To prevent them from scrolling, set this property to `true`. *(Default = `false`)*
         - `filtersAreActive` &mdash; *(Optional.)* Indicates whether to highlight the filter button to indicate that the grid is filtered.
 To highlight the button, set this property to `true`.
         - `filtersOpen` &mdash; *(Optional.)* Indicates whether to open the flyout filter menu.
 To open the flyout, set this property to `true`.